Films catalogue

 Synopsis

-The cherished tradition of blueberry picking in northern Canada is dying out beneath the relentless march of modern farming practices and shifting demographics.
-As young people leave the region, seasonal farm workers from Mexico have become indispensable.
-On top of that, there is the looming threat of forest fires that cast an ominous shadow over the region.
-Paradoxically, the wild blueberry is born from the ashes of scorched woodlands, embodying a symbol of both destruction and renewal.
-Amidst the nostalgia and adversity, music and storytelling emerge as a powerful force that connects villagers, seasonal workers, and farmers alike, uplifting our spirits in a collective symphony.
+The cherished tradition of blueberry picking in northern Canada is slowly fading beneath the relentless march of modern farming practices and shifting demographics.
+As young people leave the region, seasonal farm workers from Mexico have become crucial to sustaining the harvest.
+Compounding the challenges, the constant threat of forest fires looms over the landscape like an ominous shadow.
+Yet, paradoxically, the wild blueberry emerges from the ashes of scorched woodlands, symbolizing both destruction and renewal.
+Amidst the nostalgia and adversity, music rises as a unifying force, bringing together villagers, seasonal workers, and farmers in a collective symphony of resilience and hope.

 Cast & Crew